tokenaussie/Uniswap_Analysis/README.md

 ## Business Activities:

 * What specific financial problem is the company or project trying to solve?
+Uniswap is a protocol for creating liquidity and trading ERC-20 tokens on Ethereum.
+It eliminates trusted intermediaries and unnecessary forms of rent extraction, allowing for fast, efficient trading.
+Where it makes tradeoffs decentralization, censorship resistance, and security are prioritized.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?